kormuyang/posn/README.md

 ### Part: Algorihms

-The following table shows all content for algorithms in the order in which each should be completed.
+The following table shows all contents for algorithms in the order in which each should be completed.

 | Order | Content | Material |
 |:---:|:---:|:---:|